liferay/liferay-docs/devGuide/en/chapters/13-plugin-security.markdown

 - Using external libraries or frameworks that access classloaders outside of your plugin.

-We know you wouldn't intentionally make these kinds of mistakes, but you'd be surprised at how easily you can make them if you're not being careful.
-We'll consider scenarios that illustrate both of these mistakes and explain how to avoid making them with your plugin.
+You wouldn't intentionally make these kinds of mistakes, but you'd be surprised at how easily you can make them if you're not being careful enough.
+We'll consider scenarios that illustrate both of these mistakes and explain how to avoid making them in your plugin.
 Let's consider security exceptions first.

 When you're running on Liferay Portal with the security manager enabled, you must only access authorized resources.
 If you invoke a method declared as